jllamas/StarCitizenActionMaps/README.md

 Once you load into your ship and after every re-spawn you need to enable HOMAS Mode (__Right Shift__).
 This will enable free mouse look so you can aim your turrets and gimbaled weapons without moving the ship.
 Sometimes it is advantageous to enable Gimbal Lock (__Left Alt__) to bare all your weapons on a target.

+Thanks to the citizens over at Stanton Space Barn for the actionmaps tool, its a really good reference for all the attributes and it generates snippets of xml. https://www.stantonspacebarn.com/tools/actionmaps

 ### Logitech Extreme 3D Pro Buttons

 #### Maverick custom_joystick_rot3.xml